Newark Attorneys Navigating the Workers’ Compensation System

 Don’t face the workers’ compensation system alone.
 Get someone on your side who has a track record of winning for New Jersey workers.
 We work on a contingency fee, which means you don’t pay us out of pocket.
 If we win your case, our fee is a percentage of the recovery; if we don’t win, we don’t get paid.

 Talk to a lawyer at our firm about your legal rights and options as soon as possible.
 Give us a call or contact us online to schedule your free consultation.
-You can come to our office in Newark, meet with us remotely via Zoom, Microsoft Teams, FaceTime or any other video service, or we can come to you.
+You can come to our office, meet with us remotely via Zoom, Microsoft Teams, FaceTime or any other video service, or we can come to you.